vinamra28/vinamra28/README.md

 ### Hi there 👋

-I am Vinamra Jain, a passionate developer working in India with 6+ months of professional working experience. 🎯
+I am Vinamra Jain, a passionate developer working in India with more than 1 year of professional working experience. 🎯

 - 🏢 I'm currently working at **Red Hat**
 - 🌍 I'm mostly active within the [**Tekton Community**](https://tekton.dev)